corpinfernando/corpinfernando/README.md

 I'm a cybersecurity student passionate about technology and solving real-world problems

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in technology sparked a strong interest in programming and cybersecurity.
+I'm now eager to apply my skills and grow professionally in an entry-level IT role.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]